 Data science is about analyzing real-world data sets, and so a series of projects involving real data are a required part of the course.
 On each project, you may work with a single partner; your partner must be from your assigned lab section.

 Exams

-The midterm exam will be held during the class period on Friday, March 9th.
+The midterm exam will be held on Friday, October 12th, 7-8:30pm.
 Rooms will be announced closer to the date.